Note! These are notes from dance classes prior to 2004. They are archived here for occasional reference.

 Q RF side

 S LF back, QT left, keep right hip back.
-Want to lead partner to
+Want to lead partner to outside(right), Should be facing back diagonal wall, with partner on outside.

-Q RF back, QT left, moving away from partner to give her room to
+Q RF back, QT left, moving away from partner to give her room to go by

 Q LF moving side, but don't land until slow, turn to face wall